 To surf serious Bluff, you will need to be an advanced level surfer.

 SILVERBACKS is a well documented big wave spot that credibly can be compared to Backdoor Pipeline and Sunset.
+Sunny Garcia says it is the heaviest place he's surfed...Sunny!
 Coming out of deep water at the edge of the shipping channel off the island of Bastimentos, the waves jack as they encounter a sudden and dramatic change in sea depth caused by a large ledge.
 Due to the speed of these open ocean swells, the wave drains water off the reef and pitches an ultra-thick barrel.
 The trick is to get in early, and back door this beast.
 Silverbacks is a expert or professional level spot only.

-Inner Silverbacks is the right that breaks along the reef bordering Bastimentos.
+Inner Silverbacks or Pautai is the right that breaks along the reef bordering Bastimentos.
 This long but fickle right needs slack winds and a swell out of the north.
 If the conditions are perfect, this wave is one of the longer surf breaks and offers surfers of all skill levels a true reef/point break wave allowing for tons of maneuvers.
-We keep a keen eye out for this bluebird and will suggest going there if we know it is breaking.
-It is a rare treat.

-Carenaro Island is a sectioning series of left reefs that at size, will combine into a long hollow left.
-On it's day, Carenaro is world class and has become the wave which put Bocas Del Toro on the map.
+Carenero Island is a sectioning series of left reefs that at size, will combine into a long hollow left.
+On it's day, Carenero is world class and has become the wave which put Bocas Del Toro on the map.
 The tropical backdrop enhances the lineup, it is stunning just to sit and look at the rainforest here.
-Carenaro can be surfed by intermediate to advanced surfers and strictly breaks left.
-Unfortunately, Carenaro has become somewhat crowded and localized.
+Carenero can be surfed by intermediate to advanced surfers and strictly breaks left.
+Unfortunately, Carenero has become somewhat crowded and localized.
 The good news is that there are multiple lineups where crowds can be avoided and sometimes, these alternatives have better shaped waves than the tip of the island.

-Dump is another well documented wave that has tons of pictures on the internet like the one below.
+Dump is another well documented wave that has tons of pictures on the internet.
 Dump is like surfing in a small arena, where the reef is fully exposed to your right and directly in front of you at all times.
-What makes this even more intimidating is that the wave sucks off the reef hard offering advanced surfers a steep drop, a pitching shack and a two maneuver wall before the wave sucks dry.....thats it.
+What makes this even more intimidating is that the wave sucks off the reef hard offering advanced surfers a steep drop, a pitching shack and a two maneuver wall before the wave sucks dry.....that's it.
 An intense, short ride.

 Dump is also a locals favorite.
 Show respect and you'll get plenty of waves though.
 It breaks hard enough that if you ride it well, the locals recognize this.